hugsy/gef/docs/api.md

 section of the script, by invoking the global function `register_external_command()`.

-Now you have a working new GEF command, which you can load, either from cli:
+Now you have a new GEF command which you can load, either from cli:
 ```
 gef➤  source /path/to/newcmd.py
 ```